raw-lab/MetaCerberus/readthedocs/source/tutorial2.rst

 Here's the command I'm using to run the Lambda phage genome:

 .. image:: ../img/run_command_super_lambda.jpg
+    :scale: 135%

 - I'm using ``--super /path/to/input/file`` so that MetaCerberus will run both FragGeneScan and Prodigal on this file.
 - ``--dir-out`` is used to tell MetaCerberus where to output the results.

-A detailed list of options for MetaCerberus can be found `here_`.
+A detailed list of options for MetaCerberus can be found `here`_.

 .. _here: https://metacerberus.readthedocs.io/en/latest/page7.html#